EU Digital Product Passports (DPPs)

 Timeline-01

-Digital Product Passports (DPPs) are already shaping product policy across the EU (European Union) market, with significant implications for producers, retailers, and supply chain partners across multiple sectors.
+Digital Product Passports (DPPs) are already shaping product policy across the EU market, introduced under the Ecodesign for Sustainable Products Regulation (ESPR).

 As part of the European Union’s Green Deal and broader push toward a circular, transparent economy, DPPs will become central to circular product regulation across markets.
 That means preparation needs to begin now.
 The technical, operational, and cross-supply chain requirements are complex and will take time to understand and implement.